dureeyyy/Data-Analytics-Portfolio/README.md

 Explore captivating Tableau projects that unveil compelling data visualizations, insightful dashboards, and impactful data stories.
 Dive into a world of data-driven insights, interactive analytics, and innovative visualization techniques, showcasing the power of data visualization with Tableau.

 Check my works here: https://public.tableau.com/app/profile/christian.andrei.palma/vizzes

+**ALTERYX CHALLENGES**

+Dive into the world of data transformation and analytics with my collection of Alteryx weekly challenges!
+Explore hands-on exercises designed to enhance your Alteryx skills, tackle real-world data problems, and master the art of workflow automation.
+Elevate your data prowess and join the community of Alteryx enthusiasts today!